aiidateam/aiida-core/docs/source/install/prerequisites.rst

          <username> ALL=(root) NOPASSWD: /path/to/file.sh

        Replacing ``<username>`` with your Ubuntu username.
-       This will make you able to run the ``.sh`` file with ``root`` access, but without lowering security on your system.
+       This will make you able to run *only* this specific ``.sh`` file with ``root`` access, i.e., not passing a password, without lowering security on your system.

 #.
-There is a `known issue <https://github.com/Microsoft/WSL/issues/856>`_ in WSL Ubuntu 18.04 where the timezone is not
-   configured correctly out-of-the-box, which may cause problem for the database.
+There is a `known issue <https://github.com/Microsoft/WSL/issues/856>`_ in WSL Ubuntu 18.04 where the timezone is not configured correctly out-of-the-box, which may cause problem for the database.
    The following command can be used to re-configure the time zone::

      sudo dpkg-reconfigure tzdata